 Are you new to the open-source contribution or do you take interest in contributing to open source projects??

-Google Summer of Code which you can also consider as Oscar of Coding World is the annual global program to promote open source development with the help of students and Open Source Organizations like Apache, Eclipse, Mozilla, GNOME and many more.
+Google Summer of Code which you can also consider as Oscar of Coding World is the annual global program to promote open source development with the help of students and Open Source Organizations like Apache, Eclipse, Mozilla, GNOME, and many more.

-How it works and when to apply?
+How Does it Work and When to Apply?

-Students who are interested in taking part in GSoC, select the organization they are interested to work with and they get in touch with them.
+Students who are interested in taking part in GSoC, select the organization they are interested to work with and get in touch with them.
 A lot of open-source organizations apply to GSoC and once the shortlisting is done Google announces the name of these organizations.
 When the organizations are shortlisted, students submit their project proposals to the selected organization.
 These proposals and ideas are shortlisted by organizations and once it is done they start working together on a proposal and ideas.
 Students then code for these organizations and get guidance from mentors and work on the project during the summer break meeting the deadlines agreed upon with their mentors.

-Statistics reveal that India is really doing very well and becoming more good in GSoC competition.
-You can check the statistics of Indian student participation on Google Open Source Blog.
+Statistics reveal that India is really doing very well and becoming more good in the GSoC competition.
+You can check the statistics on Indian student participation on the Google Open Source Blog.
 Below is the list of the most accepted students for GSoC 2018.
 These lists also include Non-IITians so you don’t need to underestimate your capability if you are not from IIT and if you are ready to work hard in GSoC.

 To check the deadlines and program timeline every year for GSoC visit on Timeline page of Google Summer of Code.

 Note: The application process officially starts around March and Google announces the organization list most of the time in February’s first week.
 It’s good to start as early as possible.